waihouC/Project-Assignment-3-Express/README.md

-# World of Flavours - An ice cream website
+# World of Flavours - An ice cream shopping website
 ## Summary

 ### Purpose